Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/🙇‍♂️ Formal Methods & Formal Verification (FV)/(Formal) Model Checking/MC Algorithms/MC Algorithms For CTL* Family/MC Algorithms For CTL.md

 ### Global Model Checking Algorithm
+> [!TIP]
 > Recall: ↗ [Computation-Tree Logic (CTL*) Family](../../../../../../../../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/📍%20Formal%20System,%20Formal%20Logics,%20and%20Its%20Semantics/Modal%20Logic%20(模态逻辑)/Temporal%20Logic%20(时态逻辑)/Computation-Tree%20Logic%20(CTL*)%20Family/Computation-Tree%20Logic%20(CTL*)%20Family.md) & ↗ [Branching Time Logic (Computation-Tree Logic, CTL)](../../../../../../../../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/📍%20Formal%20System,%20Formal%20Logics,%20and%20Its%20Semantics/Modal%20Logic%20(模态逻辑)/Temporal%20Logic%20(时态逻辑)/Computation-Tree%20Logic%20(CTL*)%20Family/Branching%20Time%20Logic%20(Computation-Tree%20Logic,%20CTL).md)
 >
 > 1. The ECTL syntax ("flattened") of CTL:
 > $\phi ::= true ∣ p ∣ \neg\phi ∣ \phi_1\lor\phi_2 ∣ \exists\bigcirc\phi ∣ \exists\Box\phi ∣ \exists\phi_1\cup\phi_2$
-> **NOTE**: we focus on this grammar to reduce the number of algorithms, but dedicated algorithms for all CTL operators can be designed.
+> - **NOTE**: we focus on this grammar to reduce the number of algorithms, but dedicated algorithms for all CTL operators can be designed.
 >
 > 2. Satisfaction sat & semantics of CTL:
 > We say that a transition system ($T$) satisfies a formula ($\phi$) if all its initial states ($s\in I$) satisfy the formula: